 Library – Dixen submitted a written report.
 The library is open with limited hours for browsing.
 There are numerous ways patrons can obtain library items.
 In-person story time is starting on March 23.

 Carlson reported on the following:

-Being no further business, the meeting adjourned at 7:36pm.
+Being no further business, the closed session and the meeting adjourned at 8:28pm.